 I use two additional tests to assess the robustness of the findings.
-First, in Table 3, I replicate Wallace (2013), limiting the sample to the years 1971-2000.
-In Model (1) and Model (2), I implement my methodological choices: I use the continuous variables instead of the dichotomous and treat the sanction threat as a counterfactual.
-In Model (3) and Model (4), I use a dichotomous specification of democracy, replicating past studies of economic peace.
+First, I replicate Wallace (2013), limiting the sample to the years 1971-2000.
+To start, I implement my methodological choices: I use the continuous variables instead of the dichotomous and treat the sanction threat as a counterfactual.
+In addition, I use a dichotomous specification of democracy, replicating past studies of economic peace.
 Following Wallace, I code countries as democracies if the Polity IV DEMOC score is equal to or higher than 7.
 Both the continuous and dichotomous results are consistent with the main findings: (i) democracies are more likely to issue economic sanctions; (ii) there is no evidence for democracies being less likely to receive economic sanctions; (iii) there is no evidence for economic peace; (iv) democracies appear more likely to sanction each other.
-In addition, the standard errors are larger in the study based on the dichotomised variables.
+What is more, the standard errors are larger in the study based on the dichotomised variables.
 This addresses the previous concerns about the consequences of dichotomising continuous variables.
-The regression results are presented in Table 3.34
+The regression results are presented in the Appendix in Table A.2.